Skip to content

 • Latency: Synchronous fsync adds ~5-10ms per transaction

-• Storage: WAL requires additional disk space (usually <10% overhead)
+• Storage: WAL requires additional disk space (usually under 10% overhead)

 • Recovery time: Must replay WAL from last checkpoint (use frequent checkpoints)